 Foams:

 - The light purple layer is a foam exclusive to Winkl.
-It’s been designed to have a bit of bounce like a latex foam.
+It’s been designed to have a bit of bounce like latex foam.
 This helps you to feel supported on the mattress without feeling like you’re sinking into it or getting stuck in it.

-- The dark purple layer is a high density gel foam.
+- The dark purple layer is a high-density gel foam.
 I really like this layer because I see so many overseas companies using a lower density (read: lower durability) foam for this layer which leads to sagging.
-The fact that it’s high density means the inclusion of the gel infusion is important to help keep you cool (gel beads draw heat out of the foam) because high density foams are not as good at letting air flow through them as their lower density, open cell counterparts.
+The fact that it’s high density means the inclusion of the gel infusion is important to help keep you cool (gel beads draw heat out of the foam) because high-density foams are not as good at letting air flow through them as their lower density, open cell counterparts.

-- High density support foam.
+- High-density support foam.
 Pretty standard, there’s not much more to say here.

-Winkl Lux:
+Winkl Lux: Elevating Sleep Experience

-The Winkl Lux is also a 3 layer foam construction, but it’s 30cm high.
+The Winkl Lux is also a 3-layer foam construction, but it’s 30cm high.
 The two foam comfort layers make up 13cm of the total mattress height (this is nearly double the amount of comfort foam found in Ecosa).

 It features quite a few luxury upgrades over the Winkl, as the name suggests.
 For your extra $ you get a thicker mattress that has more foam in the comfort layers, charcoal infused into the memory foam and zoning in the support foam.
-Basically, the Lux lives up to its name: it’s a high performing mattress with lots of great features and technology whereas the standard Winkl is a decent mattress with less bling.

 Cover: